LeDemmers/DecorationsTFC/README.md

 # DecorationsTFC
-Addon for Minecraft's mod TerraFirmaCraft
+Addon for Minecraft's mod TerraFirmaCraft+

 TFC+ Port done by nuckable, forked by DEMMERS for the TFC+ Community Modpack.